 Mr. Marc D. Miller was elected President in May, 2009 and prior thereto served as Senior Vice President and co-head of our Acute Care Hospitals since 2007.
 He was elected a Director in May, 2006 and Vice President in 2005.
 He has served in various capacities related to our acute care division since 2000.
 He was elected to the Board of Trustees of Universal Health Realty Income Trust in December, 2008.
 In August, 2015, he was appointed to the Board of Directors of Premier, Inc., a publicly traded healthcare performance improvement alliance.
-See Note 9 to the Consolidated Financial Statements-Relationship with Universal Health Realty Income Trust and Other Related Party Transactions for additional disclosure regarding the Company's group purchasing organization agreement with Premier, Inc. Marc D. Miller is the son of Alan B. Miller, our Chairman of the Board and Chief Executive Officer.
+See Note 9 to the Consolidated Financial Statements-Relationship with Universal Health Realty

+Income Trust and Other Related Party Transactions for additional disclosure regarding the Company's group purchasing organization agreement with Premier, Inc. Marc D. Miller is the son of Alan B. Miller, our Chairman of the Board and Chief Executive Officer.

-Mr. Filton was elected Senior Vice President and Chief Financial Officer in 2003 and he was elected Secretary in 1999.
-He had served as Vice President and Controller since 1991 and Director of Corporate Accounting since 1985.
+Mr. Filton was elected Executive Vice President in 2017 and continues to serve as Chief Financial Officer since his appointment in 2003.
+He has also served as Secretary since 1999.
+He had served as Senior Vice President since 2003, as Vice President and Controller since 1991, and as Director of Corporate Accounting since 1985.

-Ms. Osteen was elected Senior Vice President in 2005 and serves as President of our Behavioral Health Care Division.
-She was elected Vice President in 2000 and has served in various capacities related to our Behavioral Health Care facilities since 1984.
+Ms. Osteen was elected Executive Vice President in 2017 and continues to serve as President of our Behavioral Health Care Division since her appointment in 2009.
+She has served as Senior Vice President since 2005, as Vice President since 2000, and in various capacities related to our Behavioral Health Care Division since 1984.

-Mr. Pember commenced employment with us in August, 2011 and serves as President of our Acute Care Division.
+Mr. Pember was elected Executive Vice President in 2017 and continues to serve as President of our Acute Care Division since commencement of his employment with us in 2011.
+He had served as Senior Vice President since 2011.
 He was formerly employed for 12 years at Indiana University Health, Inc. (formerly known as Clarian Health Partners, Inc.), a nonprofit hospital system that operates multiple facilities in Indiana, where he served as Executive Vice President and Chief Financial Officer.